 Creation and formalities

-In the case of secret trusts the gifts are not fully included or defined in the will but take effect as if they were.
-The principles provide for situation where a testator wishes to make a certain disposition but does not want to make that gift publicly known.
+In the case of secret trusts, the gifts are not fully included or defined in the will but take effect as if they were.
+The principles allow a testator to make a certain disposition without the gift becoming publicly known.

-If the will makes a reference to another document in defining a trust, then the document will become incorporated into the will.
-As a result the trusts will be treated as if set out in the will irrespectively of the intention of the testator to create a secret trust.
+If the will refers to another document in defining a trust, the document will become incorporated into the will.
+As a result, the trusts will be treated as if set out in the will, irrespective of the testator’s intention to create a secret trust.
 Therefore, the advantage of secrecy will be lost.

 There are two types of secret trusts – fully secret and half-secret trusts and the differences are discussed below.

 A fully secret trust is one of which there is no mention in the testator’s will.
 The property is apparently left in the will to a beneficiary, but the property will actually be passed on to another beneficiary named by the testator in the secret trust.
 The testator must, during their lifetime, have communicated to the beneficiary named in the will the terms of the trust on which the property is to be held.
 This will include defining who the trust is to benefit and the identity of the property to be held on trust.